 Today as I reflect on life and living I note in this older body many more aches and pains.
 The impermanence of youth becomes a moment of focus as my maturing, hopefully wiser self reflects.
-My mind immediately drifts back to yesteryear when once before, in actual fact 30 years prior I explored the romantic city of Paris, solo and continued through Europe.
+This mind immediately drifts back to yesteryear when once before, in actual fact 30 years prior I explored the romantic city of Paris, solo and continued through Europe.
 The body I inhabited then was full of energy with a mind naïve to the harshness this world can offer.
 I travelled in a perpetual world of wonder and awe of people, places and adventures.
 In many ways not much has changed yet the body notes more time has travelled on the joints.

 Where once I walked the streets all day, tourist icon after tourist icon then danced the night away with new transient friends, now I feel this body full of aches and pains as I stagger from place to place.
 Perhaps the consistent 4.30am wake times ready to hit the streets of London and now Paris early before all the other tourists has a partial role to play in my discomfort.
 It may be the delayed opening of the Eiffel Tower by 45minutes when we were one of the first in line having waited already an hour or perhaps it is the common cold that has hit my lungs making me drag oneself around determined to DO our trip.
 It does not really matter the how or the why, what really struck me was the realisation that life is always in a perpetual state of flux.
 Anacha, anacha